Pinball Map FAQ

 Contact us and we'll add you.
 Check this blog post about the benefits of being listed in our system!

-I am an operator or business owner, and people are leaving comments that I don't like on my machines.
+I'm operator or business owner, and people are leaving comments that I don't like on my machines.
 Can you make them stop, or disable comments on my machines?

 The short answer is that we will/can not disable comments at an individual venue or for an individual user.
 We understand that users and operators tend to want conflicting things.
 Some operators find reports of technical issues to be very useful; and some do not.
 Some operators wish that folks would only leave "general" machine comments and not "specific" comments.
 On the other hand, most regular users find machine comments to be a very valuable feature.
 It is difficult to perfectly cater to everyone, and we cannot control the comments that people make.